Making AI Evaluation Deployment Relevant Through Context Specification: Introduction and Motivation: From Benchmarks to Decision-Grade Evaluation

 Without systematic context specification, evaluation tends to collapse into three recurring problems.
-First, effects are misattributed: observed outcomes are interpreted as model performance when they may arise from workflow and contextual constraints, incentive structures, or human--system interaction patterns.
-Second, evaluation relies on brittle proxies that appear rigorous but drift from the real-world phenomena they are meant to capture.
-Third, deployment decisions are made on metrics that lack a stable relationship to downstream impacts on people and institutions.
+First, effects are misattributed--observed outcomes can be interpreted as model performance when they may arise from a variety of contextual factors such as: workflow constraints, incentive structures, or human-system interaction patterns.
+Second, evaluation becomes reliant on brittle proxies that appear rigorous but drift from the real-world phenomena they are meant to capture.
+Third, deployment decisions end up based on metrics that lack a stable relationship to downstream impacts on people and institutions.
 Context specification addresses these problems not by prescribing particular metrics, but by clarifying what is being measured and why from the perspective of those in the deployment setting.
-It establishes the conceptual grounding required for later evaluation design, execution, and analysis.